ayoub-elmendoub/portfolio/README.md

 - *cd -*
     <pre>Change to the previous working directory & the writes its name</pre>
 ## Practice
-- Setting up a new user to practice
+- Setting up a new user to practice in a clear environment
 ```
     $ sudo useradd coco
     $ su - coco
 ```
-- Return to the User directory, create a new direc tory using the command
+- 10. Return to the User directory, create a new direc tory using the command
 "mkdir", delete this directory with "rmdir" then return to the root directory.
 ```